January 22, 2026

 How Long Does Pre-Approval Take?

-Most lenders will give us an answer within 3–5 working days.
+Many lenders will give us an answer within 3–5 working days.
 Your pre-approval usually lasts 60–90 days, and it’s conditional, meaning it’s based on finding a property that meets the lender’s criteria.

 What Happens After Pre-Approval?